brihad24/Flight-Fare-Predictor/README.md

 # Flight-Fare-Predictor
-Develop an AI model to predict Fare of Airlines at various Routes.
+An AI model to predict Fare of Airlines at various Routes.